cyrozap/sendgmail/README.md

 This tool has been modified from its [original version](https://github.com/google/gmail-oauth2-tools/tree/578a11a744c37bd19c1c1b8d96061276dbf6f7f0/go/sendgmail).
 This new version, inspired by [siketyan/sendgmail](https://github.com/siketyan/sendgmail), uses the Gmail [users.messages.send API](https://developers.google.com/gmail/api/reference/rest/v1/users.messages/send) instead of SMTP to send the email.
-This has the following benefits:
+This has the following advantages:

 *   The scope of the OAuth token can be limited to only sending emails.
 This avoids the potential danger created by generating a token with full Gmail